amplience/dc-sample-blog-nextjs/README.md

 - If you do not want to use the CLI, you can create the schemas and register the content types listed above manually in Dynamic Content.

+- Some places in the application use hardcoded values.
+Please be aware that these values will need to be changed when coding the application:
+  - Header title (layouts/default.tsx)
+  - Publisher logo/name in JsonLD (components/microdata/microdata.tsx)
+  - Social links and Copyright information (components/footer/footer.tsx)

 ### Creating a Blog content item

 Once you have installed and registered (or imported) all of the Schemas and Content Types, the next step is to create a blog content item.
 This is used to store the title and description for you blog to create the entry point for NextJs to build the blog.